microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

     If you see any warnings or errors, review the previous steps to make sure the code is correct.

-1. Start the updated FineCollectionService:
+1. Start the updated `FineCollectionService`:

     ```shell
     dapr run --app-id finecollectionservice --app-port 6001 --dapr-http-port 3601 --dapr-grpc-port 60001 --components-path ../dapr/components dotnet run